misken/misken.github.io/_sources/blog/otbirders_1_ebirdapi_python_1.md.txt

 # Wednesday OT Birders - Using the ebird API, Python, and R to analyze data for our birding group

 Using the eBird API from Python, we downloaded birding lists submitted by our Wednesday morning birding group.
-R was then used to create some basic plots showing the top species sighted each year.
+R was used to create some basic plots showing the top species sighted each year.

 ## The Wednesday OT Birders